Table of Contents

 The most important skill in any code-related profession (cough, cough, blogging) is knowing how to Google what you don’t know.

-The great thing about coding is everything you need to know is on the internet, for free, right now.
+The great thing about coding is that everything you need to know is on the internet, for free, right now.
 If you talk to any proficient coder, they’ll tell you not to trust books because by the time something makes it to publication it’s already outdated.
 (In my opinion, this is more true for bleeding-edge technologies than the basics, but it’s still a decent point.)

 The only thing you need to get these answers is enough knowledge to be able to proficiently Google your problem.
 If you can describe your question, you will be amazed at how quickly you can find answers.